-Neil Armstrong’s most famous quotation ("That's one small step for man, one giant leap for mankind”) is widely criticized for its grammatical shortcomings, but the astronaut had apparently meant to say "That's one small step for a man, one giant leap for mankind."
-In fact, after Apollo 11, Armstrong claimed to have said it correctly all along.
+Neil Armstrong’s most famous statement (“That’s one small step for man, one giant leap for mankind”) is widely criticized for its grammatical shortcomings, but the astronaut had apparently meant to say “That’s one small step for a man, one giant leap for mankind.”
+In fact, after the Apollo 11 mission, Armstrong claimed to have said it correctly all along.
 He cited static on the radio transmission as the reason for the article omission, which was then supported by NASA representatives.
-Later on, Armstrong listened to a copy of the quote, and regardless of the speed or volume, neither the “a” nor the supposed radio static was ever heard.
-Armstrong reportedly said: "Damn, I really did it.
-I blew the first words on the Moon, didn't I?"
+Later on, Armstrong listened to a copy of the quote, and regardless of the speed or volume, neither the a nor the supposed radio static was ever heard.
+Armstrong reportedly said: “Damn, I really did it.
+I blew the first words on the moon, didn’t I?”

-Everyone loves Lucy, but she wasn’t just an adored actress, she was a powerful business woman.
-Lucille Ball was the first-ever female to head a major Hollywood production company, Desilu Productions.
+Everyone loves Lucy.
+She wasn’t just an adored actress: she was a powerful business woman.
+Lucille Ball was the first woman to head a major Hollywood production company, Desilu Productions.
 She became president of the company—which she founded with former husband Desi Arnaz—in 1962, and sold it five years later.
-In Desilu’s nearly two decade run, it produced series like Star Trek, Mission: Impossible, The Untouchables, and (naturally) I Love Lucy.
+In Desilu’s nearly two-decade run, it produced series like Star Trek, Mission: Impossible, The Untouchables, and (naturally) I Love Lucy.

-Famed sharpshooter Annie Oakley gained notoriety while traveling with Buffalo Bill’s Wild West Show, and earned one of her best-known nicknames from Hunkpapa Lakota chief and holy man, Sitting Bull.
-He called Oakley " Watanya Cicillia" or "Little Sure Shot," and reportedly asked to adopt Annie after seeing the young performer shoot the ace of hearts out of a card at 30 paces.
+Famed sharpshooter Annie Oakley gained notoriety while traveling with Buffalo Bill’s Wild West Show and earned one of her best-known nicknames from Hunkpapa Lakota chief Sitting Bull.
+He called Oakley Watanya Cicilla or “Little Sure Shot,” and reportedly asked to adopt Annie after seeing the young performer shoot the ace of hearts out of a card at 30 paces.

 Before she became history’s favorite television chef, Julia Child worked for the Office of Strategic Services—the predecessor to the CIA.
 One of the organization’s tasks during her time there was to develop a shark repellent to prevent attacks.
 The winning recipe—copper acetate mixed with black dye—never really worked, but was nevertheless employed by the Army and Coast Guard for about 25 years.